IgniteUI/igniteui-docfx/jp/components/grid_paging.md

     }
 }
 ```
-After declaring our service, we need to create our component, which will be responsible for the grid construction and data subscription.
+After declaring the service, we need to create a component, which will be responsible for the grid construction and data subscription.

 ```typescript
 export class RemotePagingGridSample implements OnInit, AfterViewInit {